zaimabdullah/laravel-10-blog/NOTE-ME.md

 26. Home Page - Design
 27. Home Page - Popular Posts
+Just update PostController method index()/home(), Post Model shortBody() add parameter, Category Model add publishedPosts() method, and add + update code in home.blade.

 28. Home Page - Recommended Articles
-Just update PostController method index()/home(), Post Model shortBody() add parameter, Category Model add publishedPosts() method, and add + update code in home.blade.
+Have to re-run php artisan make:component PostItem, so that i can get the class file in app/View/Components.
+Before this just run php artisan make:component PostItem --view.
+#### I should see 3 recommended post with laravel tag because i have upvoted one post with laravel tag but the upvote one will not included here.